and fraud prevention policy

 6. Semantic / keyword blocking –

-MiQ partners with Grapeshot to use advanced keyword technology to block and verify contextual attributes.
+MiQ partners with Grapeshot (Oracle) to use advanced keyword technology to block and verify contextual attributes.
 By default, sensitive attributes are blocked.
 MiQ use Boolean logic to block when either keyword OR ad verification partner deems an impression unsuitable, not in an AND rule i.e. when both match.
 The combination of keyword and ad verification techniques prevents mismatch, providing a robust understanding of the nature of a page prior to purchase.

 7. Log-level integrations –